This article was first published by Karol Wozniak in the App’n’roll Publication on Medium.

 - Get a better understanding of client’s expectations.

 It is important for designers to know what is expected from their work.
-Workshops with a client offer a chance to create a definition of success for a particular project and establish which criteria it will be evaluated by.
+Client workshops offer a chance to create a definition of success for a particular project and establish which criteria it will be evaluated by.

 - Develop a product scope and plan its delivery.